itayshaish06/Algotrading-Project/README.md

 ## Project Structure

+### 0. Get Trading Data From WRDS crsp
+- **Objective:** use WRDS server to get stock trading data and adjust the data into more readble format (e.g columns name and dataframes merging).
+-  **Tasks:**
+	- Read stocks symbols from file.
+        - Access wrds data via its api and request each stocks symbol data.
+        - Save each symbol to `pickle` and `csv` formats.
+        - After getting all the stocks data -> zip it into 1 file.
+        - Now you can download the stocks data and proceed to Data Fix.

 ### 1. Data Fix and Sanity Check

 - **Objective:** Clean and preprocess the raw trading data to ensure quality and consistency.